Navy positioning Department

 Integrated naval support

-The Navy prepositioning department team enables global response readiness by coordinating with maritime and integrated task force operations.
-A Navy support element—comprising a naval beach group and a Navy cargo handling battalion—employs watercraft, equipment, and supplies to offload and backload prepositioning ships both in-stream and pier-side.
+The Navy positioning department team enables global response readiness by coordinating with maritime and integrated task force operations.
+A Navy support element—comprising a naval beach group and a Navy cargo handling battalion—employs watercraft, equipment, and supplies to offload and backload positioning ships both in-stream and pier-side.

 The naval construction element integrates embarked civil engineer support equipment and containerized assemblies with a Marine Air-Ground Task Force.
 By synchronizing ground, air, logistics, and cyberspace assets, the Navy department provides flexible response options for crises and contingencies, reinforcing the Marine Corps’ ability to project confidence and readiness worldwide.